Jump to main content

 View Transcript

-KIM: TAKHZYRO® (lanadelumab-flyo) is a prescription medicine used to prevent attacks of hereditary angioedema (HAE) in patients 12 years of age and older.
-TAKHZYRO may cause serious side effects, including allergic reactions.
-Continue watching until the end of this video for additional Important Safety Information.
+NARRATOR: TAKHZYRO® (lanadelumab-flyo) is a prescription medicine used to prevent attacks of hereditary angioedema (HAE) in patients 2 years of age and older.

 KIM: Hi!
 I’m Kim, and I’m a physician assistant that works with the HAE community.
 You’ve made the decision to start preventive treatment with TAKHZYRO for your hereditary angioedema, or HAE, attacks.
-TAKHZYRO is an important part of the HAE management plan you created with your HAE specialist to help prevent HAE attacks.
-Today, I’m going to show you what your first few months of treatment with TAKHZYRO may look like.
-But...I won’t be doing it alone.

-LINDA: Hello!
-I'm Linda, and I started treatment with TAKHZYRO within a month of its approval.
-Whether you've been on preventive treatment before or TAKHZYRO is your first experience with one, we know this is a big decision on your HAE journey.
-I remember when I first started treatment, it felt overwhelming at times.
+LINDA: I remember when I first started treatment, it felt overwhelming at times.
 I had never tried preventive treatment before.
 It was hard to picture how it would all play out, but in the end, I'm glad I stuck with it.
-Throughout this video, I'll be sharing some of my experiences and even a little advice in the hopes that they will help you as you begin treatment with TAKHZYRO.

 LINDA: If you’re like me, you and your doctor chose TAKHZYRO because you wanted effective prevention for your HAE attacks.
 But what exactly does that mean?

 KIM: I can answer that!
-In a clinical study that lasted 6.5 months and included 125 people with HAE aged 12 years and older, TAKHZYRO was clinically proven to help reduce HAE attacks by 87% on average compared with placebo.
+In a clinical study that lasted 6.5 months and included 125 people with HAE aged 12 years and older, TAKHZYRO was clinically proven to help reduce HAE attacks by 87% on average compared to placebo.

 LINDA: I remember my doctor telling me that TAKHZYRO also helps reduce the frequency and severity of HAE attacks.